AwalaApp/specs/rs000-core.md

 ### Endpoint Messaging Protocol

-This protocol establishes the channel between two endpoints.
+This protocol establishes the bidirectional channel between two endpoints.
 The only type of message that this specification defines at this level is the [_parcel_](#parcel).

 Public endpoint addresses MUST use the scheme `rne`.
 For example, `rne://example.com` or `rne+http://example.com` (if using the [PoHTTP binding](rs007-pohttp.md)) are valid public endpoint addresses.